davidhodge931/ggblanket/README.md

 2.  merges col and fill aesthetics into a single col aesthetic
 3.  provides colour customisation via pal and alpha arguments
 4.  treats faceting as an aesthetic
-5.  provides default x and y scales that look super nice
+5.  provides good-looking default x and y scales
-6.  provides prefixed arguments for scale adjustment
+6.  provides prefixed arguments for customisable scale adjustment
 7.  arranges horizontal geom y and col labels etc to be in correct order
 8.  converts unspecified titles to snakecase::to_sentence by default
 9.  provides access to all of the relevant geom arg’s through the dots